en_USEnglish

 Strong ecosystem

-OpenStack benefits from a broad ecosystem of contributors and suppliers, guaranteeing high-quality support and complementary solutions.
+OpenStack benefits from a large ecosystem of contributors and vendors, ensuring high-quality support and complementary solutions.

 Pricing model

-OpenStack offers a pricing model based on resource usage, so users only pay for what they actually consume.
+OpenStack offers a usage-based pricing model, allowing users to pay only for what they actually consume.

 Disadvantages of OpenStack